Data-Cellar/participant-template/README.md

 - The **Issuer DID** - The Decentralized Identifier of Data Cellar's central issuer, which acts as the trust anchor and issues verifiable credentials for all participants.
 - The **Data Cellar API URLs** - The endpoints your participant will use to interact with Data Cellar's identity services.

-> [!NOTE]
-> If not mentioned otherwise, leave the default values unless you have a specific reason to change them.
+Unless you have a specific reason to change them, leave the default values as they are.
+For example, while the script offers the flexibility to modify the API URLs of the Data Cellar services, you will most likely want to keep the default URLs that connect to the production Data Cellar services.

 > [!NOTE]
 > If a participant folder already exists, the script will stop all services and delete the folder before creating a new one.
 Ensure that the folder and proxy paths you provide are correct and accessible.